-The class of un-ordered rooted binary trees will be denoted by $\mathcal{W}$ while $\mathcal{W}_n$ will represent the subset of $\mathcal{W}$ made of those elements having size $n$.
-In the present Section we will use the term tree referring to un-ordered binary rooted trees.
+The class of un-ordered rooted binary trees is denoted by $\mathcal{W}$ while $\mathcal{W}_n$ represents the subset of $\mathcal{W}$ whose elements have size $n$.
+In the present section we use the word tree to refer to un-ordered binary rooted trees.

-The definition of a \emph{caterpillar} tree in $\mathcal{W}$ is the same as the one given in the ordered case.
-We have to pay attention to the fact that now, due the un-ordering constraint, the number of different caterpillar trees of size $n$ is not greater than one (see again Fig.~\ref{cat}~(a)~(b)).
+The definition of a \emph{caterpillar} tree in $\mathcal{W}$ is the same as in the ordered case.
+We have to pay attention to the fact that now, due the un-ordering constraint, the number of different caterpillar trees of fixed size is one (see again Fig.~\ref{cat}~(a)~(b)).
 Analogously to Section~\ref{ordered} we define the parameter $\gamma(t)$ as the size of the biggest caterpillar subtree of the tree $t$.

-Let $W_k(x)$ be the ordinary generating function which gives the number of trees having the $\gamma$ parameter \emph{at most} equal to $k>0$.
+Let $W_k(x)$ be the ordinary generating function which gives the number of trees having $\gamma$ \emph{at most} equal to $k>0$.